regan-sarwas/npmap.js/README.md

 ## Documentation

-Take a look at [API.md](https://github.com/nationalparkservice/npmap.js/blob/master/API.md).
+Take a look at the [API docs](https://github.com/nationalparkservice/npmap.js/blob/master/api/index.md).

 ## Examples

-Simple and targeted examples reside in the `examples` directory.
-This is a great starting point if you haven't used NPMap.js before.
+Simple and targeted examples reside in the [examples directory](https://github.com/nationalparkservice/npmap.js/blob/master/examples/).
+This is a great starting point if you're new to NPMap.js.

 ## Support

 You can get in touch with the NPMap team by contacting us via Twitter ([@npmap](http://twitter.com/npmap)) or email ([npmap@nps.gov](mailto:npmap@nps.gov)).
-We are happy to help with any questions, and feedback is welcome as well!
+We are happy to help with any questions.
+Feedback is welcome as well!